 Branches must be maintained for clearance at 14 feet over roads and 7 feet over sidewalks.
 If the Street Department determines inadequate clearance is available for street sweeper maintenance, you may be contacted to complete some minor pruning in advance of sweeping in your neighborhood.
 A right-of-way street tree permit shall be obtained by property owners seeking to prune branches larger than 2 inches in diameter or to remove a street tree in the right-of-way.
 All other minor pruning and other maintenance work to trees in the right-of-way are exempt form permitting.

 All street tree pruning shall conform to all accepted arboricultural standards (ANSI A300); tree topping is prohibited.
 The City's Planning Department shall review and approve all street tree maintenance, removal and planting permit requests in accordance with city standards.

 Removal of Street Trees

-Removal of a street tree (a tree located between the curb and the sidewalk) requires a permit - however, some exemptions and exceptions apply.
+Removal of a street tree (a tree located between the curb and the sidewalk) requires a right-of-way permit - however, some exemptions and exceptions apply.
 See the flow chart (PDF) for more information.
 If the street tree is over 6 inches in diameter (measured at 4.5 feet above grade) or if any portion of the tree is within 15 feet of an energized power line, a permit is required.
 Removal of any live street tree, regardless of size, requires approval from the city.